vtex-apps/search-result/docs/README.md

 | Name Descending          | `"OrderByNameDESC"`         |

 - **`search-fetch-more` block**
-The "Show More" button that is used to load the results of the next search page.
-This block is not rendered if there is no next page.
+The `Show More` button is used to load the results of the next search results page.
+Even when declared, this block is not rendered if there is no next page.

 | Prop name       | Type            | Description                                                                                                  | Default value |
 | --------------- | --------------- | ------------------------------------------------------------------------------------------------------------ | ------------- |
 | `htmlElementForFetchMoreButton` | `[enum]` | Define what type of html element will be rendered for `FetchMoreButton` component.
 Accept two values: `ANCHOR`, it renders a `<a>` element with `href` and `rel` attributes **OR** `BUTTON`, it renders a `<button>` element without `href` and `rel` attributes | `BUTTON` |

 - **`search-fetch-previous` block**
-The "Show Previous" button that is used to load the results of the previous search page.
-This block is not rendered if there is no previous page.
+The `Show Previous` button is used to load the results of the previous search results page.
+Even when declared, this block is not rendered if there is no previous page.

 | Prop name       | Type            | Description                                                                                                  | Default value |
 | --------------- | --------------- | ------------------------------------------------------------------------------------------------------------ | ------------- |